HappyFakeBoulder/hfble/README.md

 # hfble
-A Python 3 module for login systems, to be sent to PyPI
+A Python 3 module/API for login systems, to be sent to PyPI

 Made by HappyFakeBoulder